June 2017 - Sandra (Sandy) Sigala

-Congratulations to Henry (Hank) Lankford, Automotive/Equipment Mechanic in Facilities Operations, for being named Santa Rosa Junior College’s Employee of the Month for May 2017.
+Congratulations to Sandra “Sandy” Sigala, Administrative Assistant III in SRJC’s Student Affairs & Engagement Programs Department, for being named Santa Rosa Junior College’s Employee of the Month for June 2017.

 Hired in 2005, Sandy has dedicated nearly 12 years as an administrative assistant to her department.
 Sandy supervises the Bertolini Student Center information desk, schedules all rooms on the first floor and coordinates several key Student Affairs services.
 In addition to her Student Affairs work, Sandy is balancing a part-time commitment as President of SEIU 1021 at SRJC.
 Among her many accomplishments, Sandy is most proud of building and coordinating the successful Student Ambassadors program on SRJC’s Santa Rosa campus.

 Robert Ethington, Dean of Student Affairs & Engagement Programs, says “Sandy’s work ethic is second to none; she works above and beyond to make sure the operations of the first floor run efficiently and serve the complex needs of students and staff.
 She tenaciously advocates for students and the programs that engage and connect them to their college experience.
 Her Student Ambassadors are well-trained, very professional and respected as instrumental to the success of our students across the campus.”

 Sandy believes her greatest challenge has been working on new projects that she has not had experience with before yet strives to accomplish her best each day.